Meet Abraham Miller

 2008 University of Texas at Arlington, Ph.D.

-Courses Taught: Anatomy and Physiology I Lab
+Courses Taught: Anatomy and Physiology I with Lab

-Anatomy and Physiology II Lab
+Anatomy and Physiology II with Lab

 Career Specialties: Abraham Miller specializes in the phylogeography and behavioral ecology of scorpions.
 He uses genetic techniques, scanning electron microscopy and behavioral experiments to address evolutionary ecological questions.
+Additionally, he has carried out studies focused on human performance and sexual selection behavior in humans.